CrypTools/AffineCipher/README.md

 The *affine cipher* is a type of monoalphabetic **substitution cipher**.
 It ecnrypts a text using an *affine function* (ax + b).

-## Deatailed Explanations : How it works?
+## Detailed Explanations : How it works?

 1. Firstly, each character of the initial text (message to encrypt) is converted in a number from 0 to 25, corresponding to its position in the Latin alphabet which contains 26 letters --> (a = 0, b = 1 ... z = 25 )
 2. Then, each number is transformed by an affine function (ax + b) where x is the number and a and b are the keys required to decrypt the final message.
 The values of modulo 26 of each image are stored in a new list. (**Modulo means remainder**)